shenweichen/DeepCTR/docs/source/distributed_estimator_on_k8s.md

 You only need to modify your `input_fn` with ElasticDL DataShardService.
-The DataShardService will split the sample indices into ranges and assign those ranges to workers.
+The DataShardService will split the sample indices into ranges and assign those ranges to workers for data-paralell.
 The worker only need to read samples by indices in those ranges.

 1. Create a DataShardService.